 There is no ticket needed and there is no cost to enter the museum.

 How to Get Here

 The Imperial War Museum is located at Lambeth Road, London SE1 6HZ.
 Use this Google Maps link for specific directions from anywhere.

 This site is right across the street from St. George’s Cathedral and just a few blocks from the Westminster Bridge and other notable landmarks.

-The easiest way to get here is to take the London underground to one of three nearby stations: Lambeth North, Waterloo, and Elephant & Castle.
+The easiest way to get here is to take the London underground to one of three nearby stations: Lambeth North Station, Waterloo Station, or Elephant & Castle Station.